istio/istio.io/content/en/faq/traffic-management/naming-port-convention.md

 weight: 50
 ---

 Currently, Istio supports TCP based protocols.
-In additional to this, Istio provides additional functionality, such as routing and metrics, from other protocols such as `http` and `mysql`.
-Currently, UDP traffic is not supported.
+Additionally, Istio provides functionality such as routing and metrics for other protocols such as `http` and `mysql`.

 For a list of all protocols, and information on how to configure protocols, view the [Protocol Selection](/docs/ops/traffic-management/protocol-selection/) documentation.